-For 10 years Ecotextile News has provided unrivalled expert comment and broken thousands of new stories on environmental and social compliance in the global textile supply chain.
+For over a decade Ecotextile News has provided unrivalled expert comment and broken thousands of new stories on environmental and social compliance in the global textile supply chain.

 It has become an influential voice among retailers, brands and NGO’s as it aims to influence the buying decisions of key international companies on how they can – and should – source textiles and clothing in their supply chains.

 Our electronic ‘Footprint’ subscriptions start from just £160 per year, but a subscription to our ETN PLUS package includes a bi-monthly printed magazine, full access to thousands of unique stories in our premium online archive; a weekly e-news bulletin, full access to all MCL magazines via our mobile app and a searchable electronic back issue of every magazine we have published.

 Take a look at our free sample of the digitized version of our magazine (left) and complete the subscription process to learn how to integrate sustainability into the heart of your business.

 Inside track on the environmental strategies of brands and retailers

 Influential commentary on MRSL’s and supply chain compliance

 Expert comment and analysis on textile dyeing and chemistry